ECPI – making great choices

 Join our newsletter

 Those changes gave certain funds an important decision to make about how to work out their ECPI.
-And since the decision is usually made when the Fund lodges its income tax returns, many accountants (and trustees) are only now facing the decision for the first time.

 But first – a quick re-cap.